URCF/urcf_workshops/_sources/python_programming/02-numpy.md

 ## Scenario: A Miracle Arthiritis Inflamation Cure

+Now that we've covered some Python basics, we'll learn how to work with data.

-Our imaginary colleague "Dr. Maverick" has invented a new miracle drug that promises to cure arthritis inflammation flare-ups in only 3 weeks!
-Naturally, we want to see the clinical trial data, and after months of asking, they have finally provided us with a spreadsheet containing the clinical trial data.
+Imagine we have a colleague "Dr. Maverick".
+They've invented a new miracle drug that claims to cure arthritis inflammation flare-ups in only 3 weeks!
+Naturally, we want to see the clinical trial data, and after months of asking, they have finally provided it.

-The file contains the number of inflammation flare-ups per day for the 60 patients in the initial clinical trial, with the trial lasting 40 days.
-Each row corresponds to a patient, and each column corresponds to a day in the trial.
-Once a patient has their first inflammation flare-up they take the medication and wait a few weeks for it to take effect and reduce flare-ups.

-To see how effective the treatment is we would like to:

-1. Calculate the average inflammation per day across all patients.
-2. Plot the result to discuss and share with colleagues.
+We're going to use Python to analyze this data and decide if Dr. Maverick's claims are true.

 ![3-step flowchart shows inflammation data records for patients moving to the Analysis stepwhere a heat map of provided data is generated moving to the Conclusion step that asks the question, How does the medication affect patients?](../fig/python_programming/02-numpy/lesson-overview.svg "Lesson Overview")